loveme-admin/Application-Development-Java/README.md

-# This is an example of data structure and demonstration
+# This is an example of Java
 # Test environment: Java Idea